 Taxonomies or concept hierarchies are crucial for any knowledge-based system, i.e. a system equipped with declarative knowledge about the domain it deals with and capable of reasoning on the basis of this knowledge.
-The reason why concept hierarchies are so important is that they allow to formulate rules in an abstract and concise way and thus facilitate the development, refinement and reuse of a knowledge-base.
-However, it is also well known that any knowledge-based system suffers from the so-called knowledge acquisition bottle-neck, i.e. the difficulty to actually model the domain in question.
+The reason why concept hierarchies are so important is that they allow to structure information into categories, thus facilitating its search and reuse.
+Further, concept hierarchies allow to formulate rules in an abstract and concise way and thus facilitate the development, refinement and reuse of a knowledge-base.
+Further, the fact that they allow to generalize over words has shown to provide benefits in a number of applications such as Information Retrieval (Voorhees, 1994) as well as text clustering (Hotho et al., 2003) and classification (Bloehdorn & Hotho, 2004).

+However, it is also well known that any knowledge-based system suffers from the so-called knowledge acquisition bottleneck, i.e. the difficulty to actually model the domain in question.
 In order to partially overcome this problem we present a novel approach to automatically learning a concept hierarchy from a text corpus.
 Making the knowledge implicitly contained in texts explicit is a great challenge.
 (Brewster et al., 2003) for example have argued that text writing and reading is in fact a process of background knowledge maintenance in the sense that basic domain knowledge is assumed, and only the relevant part of knowledge which is the issue of the text or article is mentioned in a more or less explicit way.
 Actually, knowledge can be found in texts at different levels of explicitness depending on the sort of text considered.
 Handbooks, textbooks or dictionaries for example contain explicit knowledge in form of definitions such as "a tiger is a mammal" or "mammals such as tigers, lions or elephants".
 In fact, some researchers have exploited such regular patterns to discover taxonomic or part-of relations in texts (Hearst, 1992; Charniak & Berland, 1999; Iwanska et al., 2000; Ahmad et al., 2003).
 However, it seems that the more technical and specialized the texts get, the less basic knowledge we find in them stated in an explicit way.
 Thus, an interesting alternative is to derive knowledge from texts by analyzing how certain terms are used rather than to look for their explicit definition.
 In these lines the distributional hypothesis (Harris, 1968) assumes that terms are similar to the extent to which they share similar linguistic contexts.